IHS’ inspiring environment which connects people from different cultures and professional backgrounds is the embodiment of ‘unity in diversity’.

 Next to earning your MSc diploma from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, studying the Strategic Urban Planning & Policies track also means that you will get to:

-Learn to use a variety of creative planning tools such as serious games
+Learn to use a variety of analytical tools and methods

 Why study at IHS, Erasmus University Rotterdam?